a-h-designs/Advanced-Mining/README.md

 ### Updates
 v1.0.7<br>
-Added basic support for Calcified rocks.
-It only shows 1 Blessed Bone Shards each time you mine and currently doesn't display Calcified Deposits<br>
+* Added Blessed Bone Shards
-(Still needs working on to get it to work fully)
+* Added Calcified Deposits

 v1.0.6<br>
 * Bug fix on Dense Essence and added back the support for it.